-If you are addicted to sedative-hypnotics and are contemplating detox, it is vitally important that any detox from this type of drug is supervised by medical professionals.
-The most common sedative-hypnotic drug addiction t that we treat are: Xanax, Benzodiazepine, Ativan, and Valium.
-Drugs that are considered tranquilizers or barbiturates also fall under this category, along with other prescription drugs like like Librium, Sonata, Lunesta, and Serax.
+If you are addicted to sedative hypnotics and are contemplating detox, it is vitally important that any detox from this type of drug is supervised by medical professionals.
+The most common sedative-hypnotic drug addictions that we treat are Xanax, Benzodiazepine, Ativan, and Valium.
+Drugs that are considered tranquilizers or barbiturates also fall under this category, along with other prescription drugs like Librium, Sonata, Lunesta, and Serax.
 Like alcohol, it is dangerous to attempt a detox from these substances alone, as it can result in death.

 The first stage of any recovery process is detox.
-At Cornerstone, years of experience with clients from all over Southern California suffering from every kind of addiction has enabled us to create a detox program tailored to each individual, that aims to make detox from sedative-hypnotics not just medically safe but as comfortable as possible.
+At Cornerstone, years of experience with clients from all over Southern California (suffering from every kind of addiction) has enabled us to create a detox program specific to each individual, that aims to make detox from sedative-hypnotics not just medically safe but as comfortable as possible.
 Our team of addiction specialists will gently guide you through detox with care and compassion.

 Managing Sedative-Hypnotic Withdrawal Symptoms

-Effective management of symptoms associated with sedative-hypnotic withdrawals can be the difference between failure or success of a detox.
-Feelings of anxiety, restlessness, shaking and sweating are usual indicators of dependence, but these symptoms left untreated can quickly morph into convulsions and death.
+Effective management of symptoms associated with sedative-hypnotic withdrawals can be the difference between the failure or success of a detox.
+Feelings of anxiety, restlessness, shaking, and sweating are the usual indicators of dependence, but these symptoms left untreated can quickly morph into convulsions and subsequently death.
 At Cornerstone we can provide 24/7 medical care and attention, ensuring your safety at all times.
 We are also able to administer medications to alleviate the physical and psychological symptoms that arise.

 Sedative-Hypnotic Detox Medication

-Medications used during detox from sedative-hypnotics can help with some of the symptoms that arise.
-Detox and withdrawal from Xanax, Benzodiazepine, Ativan, Valium, and other similar drugs are generally treated with a tapering off process.
+Medications used during detox from sedative hypnotics can help with some of the symptoms that arise.
+Detox and withdrawal from Xanax, Benzodiazepine, Ativan, Valium, and other similar drugs are generally treated with a tapering-off process.
 A gentle weaning off helps the body and mind to adjust safely.
 An initial evaluation with us will determine the specific nature of your detox, with your comfort and care a priority.
-Different dependencies require us to tailor individual treatment plans overseen by medical professionals that have guided thousands of patients onto the road of recovery.
+Different dependencies require us to tailor individual treatment plans overseen by medical professionals that have guided thousands of patients onto the road to recovery.

 If You’re Taking Other Drugs